sh1670/code-a-clock/README.md

 _If you are doing this workshop in a lab on a University Visit Day, then Processing will already be installed and set up on half of your screen.
 If not, [Click Here](https://processing.org/tutorials/gettingstarted/) for more info on getting started. _

-Processing is easy for creating visual art with a few simple lines, and is ideal for learning how to code.
-There are both Javascript and Java variants, but today we'll be using the Java.
+> Processing is easy for creating visual art with a few simple lines, and is ideal for learning how to code.

-The Processing programming environment might seem familiar to those of you who have used an Integrated Development Environment _(IDE)_ before, however experience with IDE’s is not a prerequisite for this workshop, so do not worry if some of this looks unfamiliar at first!

 Students, artists, designers, researchers, and hobbyists use Processing for learning and prototyping projects.
 [Visit this link](https://processing.org/exhibition/) to see some of the examples of interesting prototypes and projects.